 Without the prior written consent of Q Advisors, neither you nor any of your Group Entities nor your Representatives shall directly or indirectly contact any of the Vendors, the members of the board of directors, management or employees of the Companies, customers of the Companies or any third parties in connection with the Potential Transaction.

-Without the Company's prior written consent, for a period of two years after the date of signing of this Agreement, neither you nor any of your Group Entities shall, directly or indirectly, (i) solicit to hire or retain to hire any board member or employee of the Target, or cause any board member or employee to terminate their current employment with the Target or (ii) cause customers of the Target to terminate or alternate their business relationship with the Target.
-Notwithstanding the foregoing, this paragraph will not prohibit you from (i) hiring or retaining employees of the Target as a result of a general employment solicitation, (ii) soliciting or hiring any person who is no longer employed by the Target prior to the commencement of any solicitation or employment discussions between you and such person or (iii) hiring any employee of the Target who first contacts you regarding employment without any solicitation in violation of this paragraph.
+Without the Company's prior written consent, for a period of two years after the date of signing of this Agreement, neither you nor any of your Group Entities shall, directly or indirectly, (i) solicit to hire or retain to hire any board member or employee of the Target, who is involved in the Potential Transaction, or cause any board member or employee who is involved in the Potential Transaction to terminate their current employment with the Target or (ii) cause disclosed customers of the Target to terminate or alternate their business relationship with the Target.
+Notwithstanding the foregoing, this paragraph will not prohibit you from (i) hiring or retaining board members or employees of the Target as a result of a general employment solicitation, (ii) soliciting or hiring any person who is no longer mandated as board of director or employed by the Target prior to the commencement of any solicitation or employment discussions between you and such person or (iii) mandating as board of directors or hiring any employee of the Target who first contacts you regarding a board mandate or an employment without any solicitation in violation of this paragraph.

 You acknowledge that, unless otherwise explicitly agreed by the Vendors in writing, the Companies, the Vendors and their Representatives make no representation or warranty as to the accuracy, correctness or completeness of any information (including the Confidential Information) provided to you and have no obligation to (i) update or correct any such information in the event of subsequent changes or (ii) to provide you with access to additional information.
-You agree that the Companies, the Vendors and their Representatives shall have (i) no obligation of any kind whatsoever to negotiate or consummate the Potential Transaction and (ii) no liability to you or to any of your Representatives as a result of the use of the Confidential Information.
+You agree that the Companies, the Vendors and their Representatives shall have (i) no obligation of any kind whatsoever to negotiate or consummate the Potential Transaction.

 You acknowledge that the Company or the Vendors may, at any time and without giving reasons and without any liability to you, refrain from pursuing the Potential Transaction with you (or in general) or may, at any time and without giving reasons, modify the course of the process.
 You respectively your Group Entities and your Representatives shall bear all costs for evaluating the Potential Transaction.